2122-4ahmns-Sosem-VRprj/06-vrprj-4ahmns-sosem-asafronov/README.md

 While developing the game, some new and better ideas came up and in the end I changed the "Roehren-System-logic" a little bit.
 Instead of looking for pipes liying around in the maze, you look for tape with which you try to fix holes that are present inside of the pipes.

+(For simplicity, there is already one piece of tape lying on the table near the pipe-system.
+The player has the freedom to look for an extra tape if he wants an easier time with the puzzle.)

 ![grafik](https://user-images.githubusercontent.com/72389349/168020071-1332afb5-fe1f-432d-ba5b-86c0dc187f39.png)

 The tape you fix the pipes with: